Bob Hawke’s daughter, Rosslyn Dillon, alleges she was raped in the 1980s while she was employed by former Victorian Labor MP Bill Landeryou.

-Rosslyn claims she was assaulted three times in 1982; in the Hilton Hotel, in the Victorian Parliament House and in a Melbourne home.
-Dillon made the allegations in a 25 page affidavit lodged with the NSW Supreme Court as part of her multi-million claim on her father’s estate.
+Rosslyn claims she was assaulted three times in 1982: in the Hilton Hotel, in the Victorian Parliament House and in a Melbourne home.
+Dillon made the allegations in a 25-page affidavit lodged with the NSW Supreme Court as part of her multi-million-dollar claim on her father’s estate.

 Dillon said she told Hawke about the alleged rapes and told him she wanted to report them to the police.

 Bob Hawke apparently told her to keep the allegations a secret, as he was preparing to challenge Bill Hayden for the leadership of the Labor party.